 This outcome is not surprising as it is well-known that heavy-tailed distributions exhibit "memory," which means that users who survived in the system for some time t > 0are likely to remain online for longer periods of time than the arriving users.
 In fact, the larger the current age of a peer, the longer he/she is expected to remain online.
 The occurrence of this "heavy-tailed" phenomenon in P2P systems is supported by experimental observations [8] and can also be explained on the intuitive level.
-If a user v has already spent 10 hours in the system, it is generally unlikely that he/she will leave the network in the next 5 minutes; however, the same probability for newly arriving peers is substantially higher as some of them depart almost immediately [31].
+If a user v has already spent 10 hours in the system, it is generally unlikely that he/she will leave the network in the next 5 minutes; however, the same probability for newly arriving peers is substantially higher as some of them depart almost immediately [35].

-Since the rest of the derivations in the paper rely on (1), it is important to verify that asymptotic approximations from renewal process theory actually hold in practice.
-We created a hypothetical system with n = 1000 users and degree k =10, in which each node lived for a random duration L_i and then departed from the system.
-To prevent the network size from depleting to zero, each failed node was immediately replaced by a fresh node with another random lifetime L_j (the exact arrival process was not essential and had no effect on the results).
-For each new arrival v into the system, we recorded the residual lifetimes of the neighbors that vrandomly selected from the pool of n - 1 online peers.
+Since the rest of the derivations in the paper rely on (1), it is important to verify that asymptotic approximations from renewal process theory actually hold in practice, which we accomplish via numerical simulations.
+We created a hypothetical system with n = 1,000 users and degree k = 10, in which each node lived for a random duration L_i and then departed from the system.
+To prevent the network size from depleting to zero, each failed node was immediately replaced by a fresh node with another random lifetime L_i (the exact arrival process was not essential and had no effect on the results).
+For each new arrival vinto the system, we recorded the residual lifetimes of the neighbors that v randomly selected from the pool of n-1 online peers.

-Results of two typical simulations are plotted in Figure 3 for the exponential and Pareto lifetimes.
+Results of two typical simulations are plotted in Fig. 3 for the exponential and Pareto lifetimes.
 As we often do throughout the paper, parameters α and λ are selected so that $E[L_i]$ is 0.5 hours for both distributions and the scaling parameter β is set to 1 in the Pareto F(x).
-As the figure shows, the residual exponential distribution remains exponential, while the Pareto case becomes more heavy-tailed and indeed exhibits shape parameter $\alpha - 1 = 2$.
-Further notice in the figure that the exponential R_i are limited by 4 hours, while the Pareto R_i stretch to as high as 61 hours.
+As the figure shows, the residual exponential distribution remains exponential, while the Pareto case becomes more heavy-tailed and indeed exhibits shape parameter $\alpha - 1 =$ a_i